knpuniversity/javascript/knpu/ep3-webpack/babel-options-polyfill.md

 documentation for `babel-loader` and scroll down, eventually, you'll see those options.

-For `babel-loader`, there's one *really* option.
-Under the `use`, add an `options` object with `cacheDirectory` set to `true`.
+For `babel-loader`, there's one *really* cool option.
+Under `use`, add an `options` object with `cacheDirectory` set to `true`.
 This tells Babel to *cache* its results so that it doesn't need to re-transpile the same source code twice.

-Try running webpack again:
+Try running webpack:

 ```terminal-silent
 ./node_modules/.bin/webpack --watch
 ```

 The first run is about the same.
-But try it again:
+But try it a second time:

 ```terminal-silent
 ./node_modules/.bin/webpack --watch